Book a demo

 Challenges in a digital sales process

-• Demonstrating value: It can be difficult to demonstrate value and to bring a personal touch to a buyer meeting.
+• Demonstrating value: It can be difficult to demonstrate value and to bring a personal touch to a meeting.
 It also might be more difficult to explain and show your product within a limited time frame in a video call.

-• Managing buyer expectations: Expectations around free product trials can make it difficult to maintain dialogue or to represent the offering in the best way if the customer is using the solution on their own.
+• Managing buyer expectations: Expectations around free product trials can make it difficult to maintain dialog or to represent the offering in the best way if the customer is using the solution on their own.

 Opportunities in a digital sales process